neha-duggirala/Internship/README.md

 Background extraction is done from the ground truth and other image masks are created in such a way that each mask has only one object belonging to a single class.

 ## Day 17: May 28,2019
+I have learned that we are a product based organisation and are developing a product where in which the user drops in a satellite image and then he can easily get the count of solar panels, the area under water, area under farm and several other aspects.